Machine learning

-ML finds application in many fields, including natural language processing, computer vision, speech recognition, email filtering, agriculture, and medicine.
-The application of ML to business problems is known as predictive analytics.

-Statistics and mathematical optimisation (mathematical programming) methods comprise the foundations of machine learning.
-Data mining is a related field of study, focusing on exploratory data analysis (EDA) via unsupervised learning.
+Statistics and mathematical optimisation methods compose the foundations of machine learning.
+Data mining is a related field of study, focusing on exploratory data analysis (EDA) through unsupervised learning.
 (Note: Machine learning and pattern recognition "can be viewed as two facets of the same field".)

 From a theoretical viewpoint, probably approximately correct learning provides a mathematical and statistical framework for describing machine learning.
 Most traditional machine learning and deep learning algorithms can be described as empirical risk minimisation under this framework.

+Advances in the field of deep learning have allowed neural networks, a class of statistical algorithms, to surpass many previous machine learning approaches in performance.
+The resulting dominance of machine learning within the field of AI from the late 2000s and early 2010s onwards was such that the terms "machine learning" and "artificial intelligence" are now often used interchangeably, even though they are not synonymous.